orcestra-campaign/book/orcestra_book/inspecting_attributes.md

 # Inspecting dataset attributes

 The datasets collected during ORCESTRA follow a common [Attribute Convention](attribute_convention), which means that certain global attributes can be expected to be set.
-These can be used by downstream applications to automatically retrieve metadata from a dataset.
+These can be used by downstream applications to automatically retrieve metadata from a dataset, but are also intended to help scientists in their day-to-day work.

 The [ORCESTRA Data Browser](https://browser.orcestra-campaign.org), for example, retrieves all necessary information to render a landing page directly from the dataset.
 But the global attributes can also be helpful for scientists to get a better overview of a dataset.